 Welcome to The Wild Foodies of Philly!

 I do free tour leader training and also lead free private tours on weekdays for students, chefs, and other interested groups.
 I also do free group tours in the Art Museum/Lemon Hill area.
 My contact info is below.
-For other tour guides, scroll down to LOCAL PROFESSIONALS & GROUPS.
+However, I also encourage the hiring of professional foragers - see link above.

 Munch on!
 With Care!